 After replacing the offending radiators, a quick manual central heating flush will usually be enough to get your heating system working again.

 Get Your Boiler Serviced Regularly

 Finally, get a Gas Safe engineer to give you annual boiler service.

 Not only are they likely to notice some common signs of heating sludge build-up, but they will also be able to clean out the magnetic system filter (which should have caught a years’ worth of sludge).

 We’ve already written an article about boiler servicing costs here.

-Asides from genuinely faulty boiler components, central heating sludge build-up is the #1 killer of heating systems.
-Hopefully this article has explained a few ways to identify if your system has sludge, how to remove sludge and how to prevent it from returning.
+Apart from faulty boiler components, radiator sludge build-up is the #1 killer of heating systems.
+Hopefully, this article has explained a few ways to identify if your system has sludge, how to remove sludge and how to prevent it from returning.

 If you have any questions regarding heating sludge or any other heating and boiler problems, please leave a comment and we’ll get back to you as soon as we can.